World Rally Fever

-World Rally Fever: Born on the Road (also known simply as World Rally Fever) is a racing game created by Belgian developers Split alongside British developer Team17.
-The game was released by Team17 on May 5, 1996, and was originally published in the UK by Ocean Software.
+World Rally Fever: Born on the Road (also known simply as World Rally Fever) is a 1996 racing game developed by Split and Team17 and originally published by Ocean Software for MS-DOS.
+It offers timed stages where drivers navigate through challenging routes, often in off-road environments.
 It was later re-released by Sold-Out Software.
 World Rally Fever featured anime style art and characters which raced cart-like vehicles through various world-themed tracks, such as Scotland, France, the United States, Japan and several other nations.

-The game was re-released in 2012 on GOG.com with support for Microsoft Windows and pre-released with DOSBox.
+The game was re-released in 2012 on GOG.com by Team17 with support for Microsoft Windows and pre-released with DOSBox.